Skip to main content

 The Insurer's Duty to Investigate: When a Sloppy Investigation Becomes Bad Faith

 California insurers have a legal duty to thoroughly and fairly investigate every claim.
-When they don't, it can constitute bad faith.
+When they don't, it can constitute bad faith — even if the claim might not have been covered.

-Every insurance company in California has a legal obligation to conduct a thorough, fair, and objective investigation of every claim.
-This isn't optional — it's mandated by the California Insurance Code, the Fair Claims Settlement Practices Regulations, and decades of case law.
+Every insurance company in California has a legal obligation to conduct a thorough, fair, and objective investigation appropriate to the claim — calibrated to the facts, the coverage, and the documentation, but never reduced to a cursory review that fails to develop the facts material to coverage.
+This is not optional — it is mandated by the California Insurance Code, the Fair Claims Settlement Practices Regulations, and decades of case law.
 When an insurer fails to properly investigate and denies or underpays your claim as a result, that failure can itself constitute bad faith — regardless of whether the claim would ultimately have been covered.

 The Legal Foundation

-The insurer's duty to investigate comes from multiple sources:
+The insurer's duty to investigate is grounded in several overlapping authorities:

 • Insurance Code § 790.03(h)(3): It is an unfair claims settlement practice to fail to adopt and implement reasonable standards for the prompt investigation and processing of claims.